AdaCore/gnatcoverage/qualification/qm/plans/Software_Configuration_Management_Recommendations/content.rst

 Open problems identification
 ----------------------------
 Open problems are tracked via emails.
-Each email is associated to a unique problem identified by a unique ID.
-Each problem is assigned to a single entity of the Development or Qualification team.
-The unique ID identify the open problem within a database which permits to track its evolution and status (open/closed).
-All emails are saved in a database and it is possible to query it to retrieve all mails related to a precise open problem.
+Each email is associated with a unique problem identified by a unique ID.
+Each problem is assigned with a single entity of the Development or Qualification team.
+The unique ID identifies the open problem within a database which permits its evolution and status (open/closed) to be tracked.
+All emails are saved in a database and it is possible to query it to retrieve all mails related to any open problem.